GeekHunter-Brasil/hello-world/career/expectations/software-development-analyst/README.md

 - **Multiplies value on the team**.
 Is capable of delivering their work efficiently, but there is a key difference here: this person is often looking at the team's productivity, suggesting improvements and using their experience to multiply our productivity.
 - Has a solid experience in software development for a considerable time (e.g. more than five years) in production, preferably having worked with critical software where it's really expensive to be offline.
-- Is capable of producing code according to our [Styleguide](https://github.com/GeekHunter-Brasil/hello-world) and improving upon it (making new suggestions and such).
 - Has experience with Agile Culture. **Has already worked in high-performance agile teams using methodologies such as Scrum, Kanban, ShapeUp or others**.
 - Has experience teaching other software analysts as a mentor.
 Uses this experience in daily routines (e.g. Code Review, Pair Programming, etc) to teach and improve other team member's technical abilities.
 - **Has a vision that is naturally oriented to results**.
 Understands that what matters the most is delivering value to our end customer, and prioritizes their actions to achieve this.